 SKEPTIC: "But Charlie, if the cosmos demands a creator, then who made God—if He exists?"

 ME: "Nobody made God.
 Unlike the finite physical universe that demands a creator, God does not need a creator.
 Why?
-Because God is eternal (He has always existed) and He is immaterial (He is a Spirit; He’s not made up of physical parts that need assembly).
+Because God is eternal (He’s always existed) and He is immaterial (He’s a Spirit); He’s not made up of physical parts that need assembly."

 And the fact that God is eternal and an immaterial Spirit is something the Scriptures affirm in multiple places.
 For example, Psalm 90:2 (written by Moses) says:

 In John 4:24, Jesus said of God the Father…